Erik Gandini: Surplus - Terrorized into Being Consumers

-Surplus: Terrorized into Being Consumers from 2003 is a film odyssey about the destructive sides of consumer culture, shot in Sweden, USA, China, India, Cuba, Hungary and Italy over a three-year period.
+Surplus: Terrorized into Being Consumers from 2003 is a non-fiction musical odyssey about the dysfunctional sides of consumer culture, shot in Sweden, USA, China, India, Cuba, Hungary and Italy over a three-year period.
 Surplus marked the start of a strong co-operation with composer-editor Johan Söderberg.
 Surplus premiered in competition at the largest documentary film festival IDFA in Amsterdam in 2003 where it won the prestigious Silver Wolf Award.

-Surpluss innovative style is the product of a method that Gandini adopts in his very personal approach to documentary film, "the freest, cheapest way for a person to express themselves cinematically".
-Although his films deal with social issues they are far from traditional political documentaries.
-They are "creative documentaries" relying on the idea of "show, don't tell", to give the viewer an experience of politics rather than mere facts, making a powerful use of cinematography, music and editing to make their point.
+Surpluss innovative style is the product of a method that Gandini came to adopts as a very personal approach to documentary film, "the freest, cheapest way for a person to express themselves cinematically".
+Although his films deal with current social issues they are far from traditional documentaries.
+They are "creative documentaries" relying on a "show, don't tell" method, to give the viewer an experience of the world rather than an interpretation of it, making a powerful use of cinematography, music and editing to create an immersive discourse.